PujariYaswanthSai/employee_management/README.md

 # Employee Management System

 A full-stack web application for managing employee data, built with React and Django.
+I have used sqlite instead of mysql because my pc was giving some issues with it.

 ## Demo Access